Navapuliyur Pilgrimage

 Navapuliyur temples: No-9:- Perumpuliyur

-This temple is situated in a place called Thiruneithaanam in the Thiruvaiyaru to Kallanai route.
+The last leg in the Navapuliyur pilgrimage is visit to Perumpuliyur temple which is situated in a place called Thiruneithaanam in the Thiruvaiyaru to Kallanai route.

-The unique feature in this temple is that unlike other temples where the Navagrahas are enshrined facing different directions, here all the Navagrahas are enshrined facing Sun God.
-When devotees worship Navagrahas Lord Mars here along with the titular Lord of the temple, the ill effects on account of Karmas gets relieved.
+The unique feature in this temple is that unlike other temples where the Navagrahas are enshrined facing different directions, here all the Navagrahas are enshrined facing Lord Sun.

 Name of Lord: Vyagrapureeswarar